danny-baker/deploy-beast-datascience-vm/README.md

 ### 11. Run some tests

 Now are you are connected to your VM, it's time to test a few things.
-It's important to note that connecting to your VM via JHub gives you full superuser access; you can open a linux terminal from within Jhub and do literally anything you as if you had connected via SSH.

 Open a terminal from the Jupyter Hub main screen (new -> terminal)